osquery/osquery/ASSURANCE.md

 ### Confidentiality Considerations

-#### No Retrieval of Sensitive User-owned Data

-The design intent of osquery is to collect and monitor system-level information, not the potentially private data from the user's home directory, or their internet activity.
-While there is no clear line that separates the two (and the definition of "user data" can be subjective), osquery disables certain tables by default in order to minimize its ability to collect user data without explicit configuration.
-It also provides the ability to disable additional tables.

-Some caveats apply:

-- Disabling tables is done via the osquery config, but, osquery doesn't currently have a concept of separate access roles for the "can alter the osquery config" permission and the "can make a query" permission.
-They are the same level of privilege.
-Disabling a table, then, is establishing an intent not to collect, rather than creating an enforceable security boundary.
-- An osquery table is enabled or disabled in its entirety, and cannot currently be enabled only, e.g., for subsets of the filesystem.
-- Some tables are flexible and powerful enough to be used to _indirectly_ query user data.

-There are no other mechanisms within osquery to guarantee the collection of user data can't happen.
-Anything that can be seen by the osquery process (normally running as root), has at least the potential to be collected in a query, even if only inadvertently.

 #### Use of HTTPS (TLS)

 The current version of osquery uses HTTPS (specifically, the TLS v1.2 protocol), to encrypt all of its communications.